Skip to main content

 Settle the accepted counter on-chain

-// → kernel verifies signature, transitions INITIATED → QUOTED → COMMITTED
+// → kernel transitions INITIATED → QUOTED → COMMITTED with new amount.

 Cancellation mid-negotiation